FBI took 11 sets of classified documents from Trump's Mar-a-Lago home, including some highly classified material – KION546

 The search warrant for Donald Trump’s Mar-a-Lago home shows the FBI recovered 11 sets of classified documents from its search earlier this week, including some materials marked as “top secret/SCI” — one of the highest levels of classification, according to documents from the search warrant that were released Friday.

+Federal agents seized just one set of “top secret/SCI” documents, according to the search warrant receipt.
+Agents took four sets of “top secret” documents, three sets of “secret” documents, and three sets of “confidential” documents.
+The warrant receipt didn’t detail what these classified documents were about.

+In total, the unsealed warrant shows the FBI collected more than 20 boxes, as well as binders of photos, sets of classified government materials and at least one handwritten note.

 The warrant, which has been unsealed and released publicly following a federal judge’s order on Friday, was obtained by CNN ahead of its release.
-The moment marks an unprecedented week that began with the search — an evidence-gathering step in a national security investigation about the mishandling of classified documents.
+The moment marks an unprecedented week that began with the search — an evidence-gathering step in a national security investigation.

+The laws cited in the warrant cover “destroying or concealing documents to obstruct government investigations” and the unlawful removal of government records, according to a copy of the search warrant for his Mar-a-Lago residence obtained by CNN.
+The Espionage Act relates to the “retrieval, storage, or transmission of national defense information or classified material.”

+The three criminal laws cited are all from Title 18 of the United States Code.
+None of them turn on whether information was deemed to be unclassified.

 Among the items taken from Trump’s resort was a document about pardoning Roger Stone, a staunch Trump ally who was convicted in 2019 of lying to Congress during its probe of Russian interference in the 2016 election.
 (Trump pardoned Stone before leaving office, shielding Stone from a three-year prison term.)